TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 Folder structure
 """"""""""""""""

-This section shows, if the files and folders in your installation have the right permissions set.
-This is important to ensure so that on the one hand TYPO3 can function properly while on the other hand other users on the web server do not get access to (possibly confidential) data.
+This section shows whether the files and folders in your installation have the correct permissions.
+This is important so that TYPO3 can function properly and so that other users on the web server do not get access to (possibly confidential) data.